ilyasergey/YSC2229/source/index.rst

 This course on "classic" imperative data structures and algorithms has been offered by `Ilya Sergey <https://ilyasergey.net/>`_ at Yale-NUS College in 2019-2021.
-Feel free to use all the materials below and submit pull requests on GitHub (see the links to the sources below).
+Feel free to use all the materials and submit pull requests on GitHub (the links to the sources are given below).

 Please, get in touch is you'd like to get access to the homework assignments or to the model solutions for the midterm/final projects.